Magnetic particle imaging: Superparamagnetic tracer

 Resovist (Ferucarbotran), consisting of iron oxide made via coprecipitation, is the most commonly used and commercially available tracer.
 However, as suggested by Gleich et al., only 3% of the total iron mass from Resovist contributes to the MPI signal due to its polydispersity, leading to relatively low MPI sensitivity.
 The signal intensity of MPI is influenced by both the magnetic core diameter and the size distribution of SPIONs.
 Comparing the MPI sensitivity listed in the above table, LS017 has the highest signal intensity (54.57 V/g of Fe) as particles are monodisperse and possess a large magnetic diameter compared with others.

 The surface coating also plays a key role in determining the behavior of the SPIONs.
 It minimizes unwanted interactions between the iron oxide cores (for example, counteracting attractive forces between the particles to prevent aggregation), increases stability and compatibility with the biological environment, and can also be used to tailor SPION performance to particular imaging applications.
 Different coatings cause changes in cellular uptake, blood circulation, and interactions with the immune system, influencing how the tracer becomes distributed throughout the body over time.
 For example, SPIONs coated with carboxydextran have been shown to clear to the liver almost immediately after injection, while those with a polyethylene glycol (PEG) coating remain in circulation for hours before being cleared from the blood.
 These behaviors make the carboxydextran-coated SPION tracer better optimized for liver imaging and the PEG-coated SPION tracer more suitable for vascular imaging.

+Open hardware and software

+MPI scanners combine selection-field generation (using permanent magnets or electromagnets) with drive and receive coils, low-noise receive electronics, and synchronized data acquisition.
+Control and reconstruction software coordinates waveform generation, scanner timing, calibration procedures, and image reconstruction.

+To lower the barrier to building research scanners and to improve reproducibility, some MPI groups publish open hardware designs and software toolchains.
+The Open-Source Magnetic Particle Imaging (OS-MPI) initiative collects and distributes designs and documentation for MPI systems and supporting devices.
+The open-source repository includes designs for a full small-bore field-free line (FFL) imager, a magnetic particle spectrometer for characterizing tracer materials, a pre-amplifier for signal detection, and a winding jig for manufacturing electromagnets.